The Renaissance: Dawn of a New Age

 About 1450, European scholars became more interested in studying the world around them.
-Their art became more true to life.
-They began to explore new lands.
-The new age in Europe was eventually called “the Renaissance."
-Renaissance is a French word that means “rebirth.”
+At the same time, European artists produced work that was more true to life.
+And European ships set sail to explore new lands.
+This new age in Europe was eventually called “the Renaissance”, a French word that means “rebirth.”

 The Renaissance began in northern Italy and then spread over the next century through Europe.
 Italian cities such as Naples, Genoa, and Venice became centers of trade between Europe and the Middle East.
 In the Middle East, Arab scholars had preserved the writings of the ancient Greeks in great libraries.
 So, when these Italian cities traded with Arab merchants, the Italians were reconnected with the ideas of the ancient Greeks.
 These “new" ideas, preserved from the ancient past, served as the basis of the Renaissance.

 Foreign trade made many Italian merchant families wealthy.
 These families became patrons who commissioned great painting, sculpture, and architecture.
 During the Renaissance, paintings and sculptures became more realistic and focused less often on religious topics.
 Artists advanced the Renaissance style of showing nature and depicting the feelings of people.

 In AD324, the Roman Empire was under attack, so Emperor Constantine moved his capital 850 miles east to Byzantium, a Greek-speaking city he renamed Constantinople.
 Visigoth warriors overran Rome in 410, but Constantinople remained a powerful city and a center of Christianity for a century.
 The Byzantine Empire fell to Muslim Turks in 1453, prompting many Greek-speaking Christian scholars to move to Italy.

 The printing press allowed the ideas of the era to spread far from their native cultures.
 The Renaissance led to a flowering of music, literature and drama that included the plays of William Shakespeare.